 Professor Kathryn Murphy

-I am currently writing a book, entitled The Tottering Universal: Metaphysical Prose in the Seventeenth Century, which addresses the first of these areas.
-It examines the ways in which seventeenth-century writers responded to what I call 'the anxiety of variety' – the concern that the human intellect can never be adequate to the teeming, various, incorrigibly plural world – and how they developed a vernacular philosophical style from the generative tension between traditional Aristotelian styles of thinking, and new discourses of experience and experiment.
-There are chapters on John Florio and Michel de Montaigne, Lancelot Andrewes, Francis Bacon, Robert Burton, Thomas Browne, and John Milton.
+I am most frequently to be found in the seventeenth century, and writing about non-fiction prose.
+My book, Robert Burton: A Vital Melancholy, will be published by Reaktion in 2026.
+The first book-length biography of Burton, author of The Anatomy of Melancholy (1621), it is also a study of the Anatomy as a massive contraption for the interplay of attention and distraction; and an argument that a life of reading, thinking, and writing is as rich in experience as any more active vita.
+My next book after that, The Tottering Universal: Metaphysical Prose in the Seventeenth Century, examines the ways in which seventeenth-century English writers responded to what I call 'the anxiety of variety' – the concern that the human intellect can never be adequate to the teeming, various, incorrigibly plural world – and how they developed a vernacular philosophical style from the generative tension between traditional Aristotelian styles of thinking, and new discourses of experience and experiment.
+There are chapters on Michel de Montaigne, John Florio, Lancelot Andrewes, Francis Bacon, Robert Burton, Thomas Browne, Thomas Hobbes, and the obscure but wonderful Nathaniel Fairfax.

-For my publications, in print and forthcoming, please see the 'Other Information' page.
+For further details of my in-print publications, please see the 'Publications' page.

-English Papers 1 (Shakespeare); 3 (1550-1660); 4 (1660-1760); 5 (1760-1830); 6 (The Literary Essay); and Classics and English Bridge Papers in Epic, Comedy, and Tragedy.
-I also lecture and teach occasional classes on poetry of more recent periods.
-In recent years I have lectured for the faculty on science, nature, and genre in the seventeenth century, metaphysical poetry, the literary essay, early modern prose, and the poetry of Geoffrey Hill.
+For undergraduates, I teach English Papers 1 (Shakespeare); 3 (1550–1660); 4 (1660–1760); and Classics and English Bridge Papers in Epic, Comedy, and Tragedy, as well as optional courses, for undergraduates and graduates, on topics such as the essay, early modern alphabets and lettering, and forms of thought and thinking in the seventeenth century.
+I also lecture and teach occasional classes on poetry and essays of more recent periods.
+In recent years I have lectured for the faculty on science, nature, and genre in the seventeenth century, metaphysical poetry, the essay, early modern prose, and the poetry of Geoffrey Hill.

-I have supervised graduate students on a wide range of topics: e.g. Geoffrey Hill; early modern science and fiction; Robert Burton and boredom; error in seventeenth-century prose and drama; polemical pamphlet literature of the 1590s; naming and categorization in Thomas Browne; Abraham Cowley; and Renaissance dust.
+I have supervised graduate students on a wide range of topics: e.g. Geoffrey Hill; early modern science and fiction; Robert Burton and boredom; error in seventeenth-century prose and drama; polemical pamphlet literature of the 1590s; naming and categorization in Thomas Browne; early modern alchemy; Abraham Cowley; Renaissance dust; early modern travel writing; literature and cartography; literature and architecture; essays and revision.
 I would be very happy to hear from any potential graduate students interested in pursuing research in any of my areas of specialism.

-On the Essay, ed. with Thomas Karshan (Oxford: Oxford University Press, forthcoming 2018).
+On Essays: From Montaigne to the Present, ed. with Thomas Karshan (Oxford: Oxford University Press, 2020; pb.
+2021)

 The Emergence of Impartiality, ed. with Anita Traninger (Leiden: Brill, 2013)